SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 carries information about sender, while body contains command and some parameters.

-Upon processing the message simulator should send some response.
-It may be either some dull message (see "`acknowledge` message") or answer to the question that agent asked (see "`there you see` message" and "`bump` message").
+Upon processing the message simulator may send some response.
+For `move` it may be either `bump` or nothing (if bump didn't happen).
+For `who is there?` it would be `there you see`.
+Look up relevant sections for details on those messages.

-There are 12 types of messages:
+There are 11 types of messages:

 * `move`
 * `turn`